 CCAD MFA candidates approach work in new ways for annual exhibition

-The COVID-19 pandemic brought many changes for Columbus College of Art & Design (CCAD) Master of Fine Arts (MFA) candidates.
+The COVID-19 pandemic brought many changes for Columbus College of Art & Design Master of Fine Arts in Visual Arts candidates.
 Instead of working in their studio spaces, some students made art at home—at least for a period of time.

 The artists have been creating smaller works and more of them, says MFA Professor and Chair Kelly Malec-Kosak.
 This shift in scale may be the most obvious pandemic pivot in the 2021 CCAD MFA Thesis Exhibition, on view by appointment in CCAD’s Beeler Gallery Friday, April 2–Saturday, May 1, but the past year has also brought new ideas and inspiration in unexpected places.

 For instance, Callan Prakel (MFA, 2021), who was mentored by CCAD’s President, Dr. Melanie Corn, found it challenging to paint at the same scale from home as they’d been painting in the studio.
 While they wanted to continue to explore ideas of queer theory and identity politics in their work, the pandemic compelled them to consider what their practice looks like outside the studio, in isolation, in quiet.